Bookings fill up fast at Albuquerque 'Stranger Things' Airbnb

 ALBUQUERQUE, N.M.
-(KRQE) – In the hit Netflix show Stranger Things, the Byers family moved to a new home in Season 4.
-In real life, the Asher family owns the home, which is actually in Albuquerque.
-It is located near Montgomery and Tramway.
+(KRQE) – In the hit Netflix show Stranger Things, the Byers family moved to a new home in California in Season 4.
+In real life, the Asher family owns the home, which is actually in Albuquerque, New Mexico.

 They were looking for a new home when they stumbled upon the house, not knowing its background.
 After doing some research, they realized the house could be a potential business opportunity.
 They could turn the home into an Airbnb, hoping it would attract fans of the show.